-There are four things you can do today to support our brothers and sisters in North Korea:
+There are three things you can do today to support our brothers and sisters in North Korea:

 - For the children of secret believers; Christian parents often can't speak to their children about their faith for fears over their safety.
 Ask that these children would find Jesus, just as Kim did.